-First year students will be notified at least one month in advance of the Preliminary Exam Dates.
+First year students will be notified at least one month in advance of the exact Preliminary Exam Dates.
 They must submit the Intent to Register Form for the Preliminary Examination form, signed by their advisor prior to the deadline set by the Graduate Committee.

-Based on the results of the written examination, the Graduate Committee makes a decision by majority vote.
-The committee will recommend that the student, either passes or fails the examination.
+Based on the results of the written examination, the ME faculty makes a decision by a 2/3 vote.
+The faculty will recommend that the student either passes or fails the examination.
 If the student passes, he/she will be permitted to develop a Ph.D. dissertation proposal.
 If the student fails the examination, he/she is given a second and final opportunity to retake either all, or a portion of the examination at its next offering.
+The second offering of the written part of the preliminary exam takes place during the summer, shortly before the beginning of the fall quarter.